 Economic shocks have dramatically changed the lives of people in New England’s once-thriving smaller cities.
-The decline of manufacturing fundamentally changed the landscape of opportunity, and the Great Recession further hindered low- and moderate-income families’ ability to advance economically.
+The decline of manufacturing fundamentally altered the landscape of opportunity, and the Great Recession further hindered low- and moderate-income families’ ability to advance economically.
+Equally, New England’s rural areas face their own unique challenges to creating economic growth and opportunity for lower-income residents, especially in areas distant from urban hubs.
+In addition, the COVID-19 pandemic and its severe economic impacts have worsened the conditions and outlook in vulnerable small cities and rural communities alike.
 Strengthening the prospects of these places and their residents is essential to New England’s prosperity, and therefore a priority for the Boston Fed.

 - The Capital and Collaboration effort, based on the capital absorption framework developed jointly by the Kresge Foundation and the Initiative for Responsible Investment, was designed to foster capital investment in Working Cities through thoughtful, cross-sector engagement of the local investment community and civic leaders.

-- Research by the Boston Fed and others, upon which the WCC Initiative is based, found that economic resurgence in smaller cities results from the ability of leaders to collaborate across sectors around a shared, long-term vision for success.
+- Research by the Boston Fed and others, upon which the Working Cities Challenge is based, found that economic resurgence in smaller cities results from the ability of leaders to collaborate across sectors around a shared, long-term vision for success.
 In addition, our researchers are also exploring employment, economic development, and schools in the Working Cities.